jpratt9/john-pratt.com/src/frontend/content/posts/data-modernization-services/index.md

 ### Cloud Migration: The New Engine

 The journey almost always starts with **cloud migration**.
-This is the foundational step of moving your data, applications, and workloads from on-premise servers—your company's old, rusty garage—to a modern, scalable cloud environment like [AWS](https://aws.amazon.com/), [Azure](https://azure.microsoft.com/en-us), or [Google Cloud](https://cloud.google.com/).
+This is the foundational step of moving your data, applications, and workloads from on-premise servers - your company's old, rusty garage - to a modern, scalable cloud environment like [AWS](https://aws.amazon.com/), [Azure](https://azure.microsoft.com/en-us), or [Google Cloud](https://cloud.google.com/).
 Think of it less as a change of address and more as a complete engine upgrade.

 By moving to the cloud, you're swapping out rigid, expensive hardware for elastic, on-demand resources.
 This gives you the raw power and flexibility to handle today's massive data volumes.
 More importantly, it prepares you for advanced analytics and AI workloads that are often impossible to run on older, constrained infrastructure.

 ### Modern Data Platforms: The Chassis

-Once your new engine is ready, you need the right framework—the chassis—to support it.
+Once your new engine is ready, you need the right framework - the chassis - to support it.
 This is where **modern data platforms** come in.
 This is all about choosing the right architecture for storing, organizing, and processing your data.
 Typically, it involves a mix of these three:

 *   **Data Warehouse:** This is your highly structured, meticulously organized library.
 It's perfect for historical business intelligence (BI) and reporting, where every piece of data has a specific, designated spot.
 *   **Data Lake:** Imagine a massive reservoir holding raw data in its native format, both structured and unstructured.
 It's a flexible source that can supply "water" for any purpose, from simple reporting to complex machine learning models.